MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

    :::image type="content" source="media/auditing-streaming/create-stream-azure-monitor-logs.png" alt-text="Enter workspace ID and primary key and then select Set up.":::

 The stream is enabled and new events begin to flow within half an hour or less.
+You can reference the AzureDevOpsAuditing table.

 > [!NOTE]
 > The default retention time for Azure Monitor Logs is 30 days only.
 You can configure and chose longer retention by selecting **Data Retention** under **Usage and estimated costs** in your workspace settings.
-This will incur additional charges.
+This incurs additional charges.
 Check the [documentation](/azure/azure-monitor/platform/manage-cost-storage#change-the-data-retention-period) to manage usage and costs with Azure Monitor Logs for more details.

 ## Edit a stream